 Dr Smith is a licensed psychologist with a special interest in psychological treatments for psychosis, especially for young men of color.
 He graduated from John Jay College of Criminal Justice with his Doctor of Philosophy in Clinical Psychology in 2013.
 He also has a Masters from John Jay in Forensic Psychology.
 He completed his Pre-Doctoral Internship at NYC Health + Hospitals/Kings County, Brooklyn, NY, where he was trained and supervised in CBTp by Dr. Riggs.
 He completed his Postdoctoral Research Fellowship at the Aaron T. Beck Psychopathology Research Unit, University of Pennsylvania, training community mental health agencies in CBTp and recovery oriented interventions in Pennsylvania, Delaware and Georgia.
-Since returning to New York in January 2016 he has been working as a Primary Clinician at OnTrack New York - an innovative program for young people with early psychosis, and recently became the Director of their MHA Westchester program in Yonkers, NY.
+On returning to New York in January 2016 he worked first as Primary Clinician and then Director of OnTrack New York's MHA Westchester program in Yonkers, NY- an innovative program for young people with early psychosis.
+Recently he became Director of Training at MHA Westchester.

 - OnTrack New York - Mental Health Association of Westchester, NY